-As what we all know, concrete and asphalt both have their own pros.
+As we all know, concrete and asphalt both have their own pros.
 And if you’re one who’s seriously torn between the two, you might be asking these questions: Which is better in certain situations?
 Which is more cost-effective for my driveway?
-Which lasts longer and has a low maintenance?
+Which lasts longer and has low maintenance?

 Now that you’ve stumbled upon this post, we at Sun Surfaces of Orlando are more than willing to answer these questions for you.
 Read on.

-Traffic & Temperature.
 A concrete driveway holds up better when it’s used frequently.
 And when we say frequently, we mean a lot of trucks running over it every day.
 Asphalt deteriorates overtime under very frequent use.

 There are also some areas where you have to consider if whether or not asphalt driveways are allowed in your neighborhood.
 If you find out that they are but concrete is the standard material for your area’s residence, an asphalt driveway may substantially lessen your home’s value.